cmenscher/darkskymail/README.md

 What does this do?
 ===========

-This script checks an email inbox via IMAP for a message from IFTT that triggers a precipitation forecast for an upcoming Google Calendar event's location and mails the result.
+This script checks an email inbox via IMAP for a message from IFTT that contains location and start time data for a Google Calendar event, triggered 15 minutes before it is scheduled to start.
+The script gathers the emails and emails a precipitation forecast for the Google Calendar event using the awesome Dark Sky API *(https://developer.darkskyapp.com).
+BUY THE APP! http://darkskyapp.com/

 Requirements